sinchanaurs1104/responsible-ai-analysis-platform/README.md

 5. Review every version's full analysis individually, then compare all versions together in a single dashboard.
 6. Download trained model artifacts (where a genuinely new model exists), a generated PDF Responsible AI Report, and a combined experiment-log CSV export.

 The backend is the source of truth for all computation — evaluation, fairness metrics, explainability, and mitigation all run there via [AIF360](https://github.com/Trusted-AI/AIF360), [SHAP](https://github.com/shap/shap), and [DiCE](https://github.com/interpretml/DiCE).
 The frontend is a thin, stage-based UI over that API and performs no bias computation of its own.
+The one optional exception is plain-language fairness narration, which can call the Anthropic API (see [Features](#features) and [Installation](#installation)) but always falls back to a deterministic template if unavailable.

 ---